mittulmandhan/java-interview-prep/33 throw keyword/README.md

 		// so this line of code will compile throw new NullPointerException();

-		// due to this line program will not compile
+		// due to this line, program will not compile
-		// compiler will show a message that this exception
+		// and compiler will show a message that this exception
-		// exception must be handled by try/catch or throws throw new Exception();
+		// must be handled by try/catch or throws throw new Exception();
 	}
 }